IndianaGeorge/react-state-events/README.md

 ```
 In both cases, errorCallback should be a function that takes a single argument for the error.

-## How do I lift state using react-state-event?
+## How do I lift state using react-state-events?

 Using a combination of react-state-events and the Context API:
 * Create a controller class (not a React component!) that keeps state and a `StateEvents` instance.